mv-2112/canonical-openstack-docs/explanation/maintenance-mode.rst

 Enabling Maintenance Mode
 -------------------------

-Each node in Sunbeam can have more than one roles.
+Each node in Sunbeam can have more than one role.
 When enabling maintenance mode, Sunbeam will follow the "check, apply, and verify" pattern to ensure that all roles on the node reach maintenance state.
 The **check** step ensures that the node meets the prerequisites to enter maintenance state; the **apply** step runs the commands that put the node into maintenance state;
 the **verify** step ensures the commands successfully put the node into maintenance state.
 When all check, apply, and verify steps finished successfully, the node is considered in **Maintenance** state.

-The same logic applies to disabling the maintenance mode.

 The following section explains the steps for **enabling** maintenance mode for each role and some general preflight checks: